saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/real-devices.md

 * Your Sauce Labs username and access key.
 * Have your mobile app file (.ipa for iOS, .apk for Android) and mobile test file on hand.
-* Have your mobile app [uploaded to Sauce Labs](mobile-apps/automated-testing/appium/real-devices#uploading-and-accessing-your-apps-on-real-devices)
+* Have your mobile app uploaded to Sauce Labs (see [Appium Real Devices > Uploading and Accessing Your Apps on Real Devices](mobile-apps/automated-testing/appium/real-devices.md) for more information.

 If you don't have an app and would like to try out our test functionality, feel free to download and use our [Sauce Labs demo app](https://github.com/saucelabs/sample-app-mobile/releases).